-Top 10 Best BOOKS ABOUT Famous Gamblers
+Top 10 Best Famous Gamblers Books

 Every casino legend emerges from a narrative which combines elements of luck and danger with exceptional talent and occasional collapse.
 Through biographies of gamblers, readers gain access to the authentic human aspects of casino culture, which include ambition and daring along side obsession and drama.
 The books present historical figures who transformed the gambling world through their extraordinary lives as they built casino empires and played poker at exceptional levels before their careers ended in flames.